 Although modern technologies can predict natural disasters to some extent, the various impacts can remain largely unknown.
 And dealing with such consequences requires resilience on all levels.

-While a well-equipped building is essential, resilient surroundings and communities ensure comprehensive support to help your business bounce back after a mishap.
+While a well-equipped building is essential, resilient communities and surroundings ensure comprehensive support to help your business bounce back after a mishap.
 After all, who doesn’t like investing in a property that’s capable of handling it all?